 Even the process of growing through these times forms a congregation.
 Use building constraints to teach and encourage your people to sit closer together, to sit up front, to take the unusual parking spaces that aren’t in the prime areas.
 Keep the idea of growth and serving mindset front and center for the regulars.
 Add or delete chairs as you need space.
 Budget for some small remodels to keep people moving forward together – update/enlarge bathrooms, open up a gathering space, improve the nursery (a must for any church serious about reaching kids), add large outdoor canopies for connecting outdoors, or some other small project.
 Just doing something will keep people moving forward, enthusiastic about the mission.

 Our identity is in Christ.
 Our building is a tool for the mission of the church.

 The building is a witness.
-When people driving by see people sprucing it up, adding on or making improvements, it give witness to God’s power and strength.
+When people driving by see people sprucing it up, adding on or making improvements, it gives witness to God’s power and strength.
 (Psalm 48:10)